 Now press Enter on your keyboard.
 The formula will be calculated internally and you will see the calculated result in cell D4.

 By default when you pressed Enter, the active cell is now D5.
-Use up arrow(↑) key to make D4 as active cell again.
-Now locate the fill handle in the lower-right corner of the cell D4.
+Use up arrow(↑) key to make D4 as an active cell again.
+Now locate the fill handle in the lower-right corner of cell D4.

 Now click the fill handle, hold it and drag over the cells you wish to fill.
 We are selecting cells D5: FormulaD14 in our example.